halower/vue-tree/README.md

 ## Update History

+* fix key bugs, add iconfont class                              25072017

 * fix checkbox bugs, showCheckbox & halfCheckedStatus           25072017

 * Add how to use it in the production env                       25072017